 Most lending libraries will allow one renewal if the loan is not already overdue, however, this is not a guarantee.
 Most libraries will also state if no renewals are allowed on the identification slip.
 Please contact ILL staff directly to renew any ILL loans.

 Return ILL loans to the Circulation desk with all paperwork.

-Interlibrary loan is provided free of charge to SHU students, staff and faculty.
-Any material that is late, lost or damaged, fines or fees will be charged.
-Failure to pay the fine or return of loan will result in fees being reported to the Bursar's Office and your Tipasa account will be blocked.
-Fees charged for the replacement of loans is at the discretion of the lending library and vary depending on the cost of the material.
+Interlibrary loan is provided free of charge to anyone with an active SHU account (current faculty, staff, and students).
+Fines or fees will be charged for any materials that are late, lost, or damaged.
+Failure to pay the fine or return of loan will result in fees being reported to the Bursar's Office and your ILL account will be blocked.
+Fees charged for the replacement of loans are at the discretion of the lending library and vary depending on the cost of the material.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or other reproduction is not to be "used for any purpose other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.